High wind watch remains in effect for Sunday in Pittsburgh area

 The National Weather Service on Saturday reminded people living in the Pittsburgh region that it will be under a high wind watch Sunday morning through Monday morning.

 “Trees with shallow roots, those could be uprooted.
-So there may be some trees down, and the power lines could be in trouble if those trees fall on them,” said John Darnley, meteorologist at the National Weather Station in Moon Township.
+So there may be some trees down, and the power lines could be in trouble if those trees fall on them,” said John Darnley, meteorologist at the National Weather Station in Moon.

 Darnley said it is safe to be outdoors during high wind watches.